 Other Query Standards

 Queries should be sorted alphabetically by display value unless specifically required to be sorted another way.

+When a drop-down selection causes other fields to be populated, best practice is to achieve this using VisualVault’s built-in data lookup functionality unless there is a technical limitation to this configuration.

 Coding Standards